sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/How_to_Report_a_Bug_or_Make_a_Feature_Request/_index.md

 The following table explains what information must be included in which fields in order for a ticket to be accepted.

-If you have been directed to this section after creating a ticket in JIRA, it likely means that you have omitted some information or not provided it in a suitable [format](http://wiki.appcelerator.org/renderer/notationhelp.action).
-Please correct the ticket using the instructions below, to enable us to pass it to our engineering teams.
+{{% alert title="💡 Hint" color="info" %}}If you have been directed to this section after creating a ticket in JIRA, it likely means that you have omitted some information or not provided it in a suitable [format](http://wiki.appcelerator.org/renderer/notationhelp.action).
+Please correct the ticket using the instructions below, to enable us to pass it to our engineering teams.{{% /alert %}}

 | Field | Required | Information to include |
 | --- | --- | --- |